jivesoftware/GitHub4Jive/Mobile/README.md

 ## Limitations

-The app does not currently do any paging of Github results.
+The iOS app does not currently do any paging of Github results.
 If you have more than 30 repos, you will only see the first 30.
 Sorry!

 ## Developer Challenge Exercise